 Interact with Data on Tableau Mobile

-Using Tableau Mobile, you can interact with views and metrics on Tableau Server and Tableau Cloud.
+Using Tableau Mobile, you can interact with views and metrics that are published on Tableau Server and Tableau Cloud.

-Tableau Mobile stores interactive previews that you can access when you’re offline.
+Tableau Mobile stores interactive previews of workbooks and views that you can access when you’re offline.
 That way, if you’re travelling and have no connection, you can still see your data.
 These previews display the last time they synced, so you know how fresh they are.

-Previews are generated for workbooks and views set as your start page, workbooks and views in your favourites, and workbooks and views that are in collections that you have added to your favourites.
+Previews are generated for workbooks and views set as your start page, workbooks and views in your favourites, and workbooks and views that are in collections that you've added to your favourites.

 Previews let you scroll, pan and zoom a viz, see data tooltips and highlight marks.
 However, the following features aren't available: filtering, combined tooltips for multiple selected marks, Viz-in-Tooltip and advanced analytics like trend and reference lines.

-If the view can’t load, an error message will display with the option to see error details.
+If the view can’t load, an error message displays with the option to see error details.
 Make sure you have a connection and are on your corporate VPN, if necessary, to load the latest view.

 Metrics help you track data for key numbers, like weekly sales.
 Optimised for mobile devices, metrics are easy to understand at a glance.
 For more about metrics, see Create and Troubleshoot Metrics.